manasmgkar/ND-Money/README.md

 **Benefit**
 Even if the detector misses the object, **relevant visual data is still passed to the classifier**, dramatically improving recall.

+### **Stage 2.0: Classification - Online Mode**

+#### 🏗️ AI Architecture Decision: Why Gemini 3 Flash?

+For this specific use case, I selected **Gemini 3 Flash Preview** over older models (Gemini 1.5 Pro/Flash).
+Here is the technical justification:

+### 1. The "Checkout Latency" Constraint

+*   **The Problem:** Users with dyscalculia experience acute anxiety at the checkout line.
+Every second of delay increases social pressure.
+A 3-4 second latency (common with Gemini 1.5 Pro) feels like an eternity when a line is forming behind you.
+*   **The Solution:** Gemini 3 Flash offers significantly lower **Time-To-First-Token (TTFT)**.
+By setting the `thinkingBudget` to 0, we leverage the model's raw speed to return structured JSON in sub-seconds, creating a "real-time" feeling that is critical for accessibility tools.

+### 2. Spatial Grounding (Bounding Boxes)
+*   **The Problem:** Older LLMs often "hallucinate" coordinates.
+They might correctly identify a $10 bill but draw the bounding box in the wrong location.
+*   **The Solution:** Gemini 3 has vastly improved **spatial reasoning capabilities**.
+It can accurately return `[ymin, xmin, ymax, xmax]` coordinates for multiple overlapping objects (fanned cash).
+This accuracy is non-negotiable for our AR overlay feature—if the "Red X" appears on the wrong note, the user might give away the wrong money.

+### 3. Combinatorial Reasoning (The "Knapsack Problem")
+*   **The Problem:** The "Payment Assistant" feature (suggesting which notes to use to pay a $17.50 bill) is a variation of the Knapsack optimization problem.
+Smaller/older models often default to "give the largest note," which isn't helpful.
+*   **The Solution:** Gemini 3 demonstrates stronger logic coherence.
+It can follow complex heuristics (e.g., "Prioritize exact change," "Get rid of heavy coins first") without needing a massive context window or chain-of-thought prompting.

+### 4. Strict Schema Adherence
+*   **The Problem:** The app relies entirely on a strict JSON schema to render the UI.
+Conversational models often add "Here is the analysis..." filler text, breaking the JSON parser.
+*   **The Solution:** Gemini 3 Flash follows `responseSchema` constraints more rigidly than previous generations, reducing client-side parsing errors to near zero.

+---

 ### **Stage 2.1: Offline Classification(if gemini api is unavailable/offline mode) — Custom Encoder–Decoder**